Derived Azumaya algebras and twisted $K$-theory: Topological K-theory of -linear -categories

 \subsection{Topological realization}

 Recall the functor

-associating to every scheme over the complex numbers its set of complex points.
-Every set $X(\C) := Map_{Sch/_{\C}}(Spec(\C), X)$ will come endowed with a natural topology, allowing us to view this as a functor landing in spaces.
-We then compose this with the singular functor $\text{Sing}(-): Top \to \mathcal{S}$.
+associating to a finite type scheme over the complex numbers its set of complex points.
+Every set $X(\C) := Map_{\text{Sch}/_{\C}}(Spec(\C), X)$ will come endowed with a natural topology, allowing us to view this as a functor landing in topological spaces.
+We can then compose this with the singular functor $\text{Sing}(-): Top \to \mathcal{S}$ to obtain a simplicial set.
+As in \cite{blanc}, we let $\Aff$ denote the category of affine $\C$-schemes of finite type.
 This gives the following commutative triangle:

-where the vertical arrow is the Yoneda embedding $\mathcal{Y}: \text{Aff}_{\C} \to Pre(\text{Aff}_{\C})$ and the diagonal arrow is the left Kan extension of the ``complex points functor".
+where the vertical arrow is the Yoneda embedding $\mathcal{Y}: \text{Aff}_{\C} \to \Pre(\text{Aff}_{\C})$ and the diagonal arrow is the left Kan extension of the ``complex points functor".
 As this is a functor of presentable $\infty$-categories, we can take its stabilization to obtain the following functor: